-Reports from the NAL Vue system range from generic to high level and high level activity reports to fully customized and specifically detailed reports.
-Visual reports from the NAL Vue dashboard are also readily available, and can be customized by the user in order to help them aggregate the data they need to make decisions and act upon insights produced within their data ecosystem.
-NAL Vue offers a host of report types ranging from activity reports which are a detailed list of all information gained from an asset to more specific reports like geofence dwell reports which identify how long an asset has been within a specific area.
-In addition to asset-related reports, administrators can also generate reports for NAL Vue users so that they can track the OP address, activity log, and session data for all activity in the system within a given time frame.
+Reports from the NAL Vue system range from generic and high-level activity reports to fully customized and specifically detailed reports.
+Visual reports from the NAL Vue dashboard are also readily available and can be customized in order to help aggregate the data users need to make decisions and act upon insights produced within their data ecosystem.
+NAL Vue offers a host of report types ranging from activity reports, which are detailed lists of all information gained from an asset, to more specific reports like geofence dwell reports, which identify how long an asset has been within a specific area.
+In addition to asset-related reports, administrators can also generate reports for NAL Vue users so that they can track the IP address, activity log, and session data for all activity in the system within a given time frame.
 For the majority of reporting needs, the reports that are already part of NAL Vue are those that are preconfigured to display the most pertinent information with regard to telematics.
-These reports can be customized by the user.
+These reports can be customized.

-Reports can be pulled on demand, or they can be configured to automatically send on a given date or time schedule.
-The NAL Vue reporting feature is very similar to almost any other data-driven platform's reporting system in that it allows the user to configure a report from a set of pre-existing criteria driven by the types of data available in the system, define parameters and limitations on that information, and generate reports once or at regular intervals.
+Reports can be pulled on demand or configured to automatically send on a given date or time schedule.
+The NAL Vue reporting feature is very similar to almost any other data-driven platform's reporting system in that it allows the user to configure a report from a set of preexisting criteria driven by the types of data available in the system, to define parameters and limitations on that information, and to generate reports once or at regular intervals.

-All reports can be viewed directly in the NAL Vue system, and can be pulled on demand or scheduled to be sent at predefined intervals.
-Regardless of whether they are recurring or single pulls, all reports can also be exported from the system in the form of a .PDF, .CSV, or .XLS file that the user can download and/or send from the system to any recipient.
+All reports can be viewed directly in the NAL Vue system and can be pulled on demand or scheduled to be sent at predefined intervals.
+Regardless of whether they are recurring or single pulls, all reports can also be exported from the system in the form of a PDF, CSV, or XLS file that the user can download and/or send from the system to any recipient.

-8.2.5 Settings and Preferences
+7.2.5 SETTINGS AND PREFERENCES

-As with any account and user based software system, NAL Vue affords its administrators and users the ability to configure their own settings and preferences while they are using the application using two tabs; the Settings tab and the Preferences tab.
-Within the Settings tab, users can configure address books, canned messages, driver settings and updates, addition of custom map layers, and a number of other behavioral considerations.
-The Preferences tab manages the more standard account-level settings like regional considerations (i.e. time zone, metric or imperial measurements) and default views for each panel.
+As with any account and user-based software system, NAL Vue affords its administrators and users the ability to configure their own settings and preferences while they are using the application using two tabs: the Settings tab and the Preferences tab.
+Within the Settings tab, users can configure address books, canned messages, driver settings and updates, custom map layers, and a number of other behavioral considerations.
+The Preferences tab manages the more standard account-level settings like regional considerations (i.e., time zone, metric or imperial measurements) and default views for each panel.
 More complex customization of the interface and functionality is available in the Settings tab.

-8.2.5.1 Map Layers
+7.2.5.1 MAP LAYERS